Utonia: Toward One Encoder for All Point Clouds: Acknowledgment

 \section{Acknowledgment}

 This work is supported by the Hong Kong Research Grant Council General Research Fund (No. 17213925) and National Natural Science Foundation of China (No. 62422606).
-Here, we also thank Wenlong Huang for his helpful discussions.
+Here, we also thank Wenlong Huang and Jinfeng Xie for their helpful discussions.